 Radial Shockwave Therapy is a modern and effective non-invasive treatment for a wide range of common tendon problems.
 At The Physio Clinic Bristol, we have been using it for many years with good effect to treat chronic and long-standing conditions.
-This includes tennis elbow and Plantar Fasciitis, which have not responded to other modes of treatment.
+This includes conditions such as tennis elbow, Achilles tendonitis and plantar fasciitis, which have not responded to other modes of treatment.

 What is Shockwave?

-Shockwave is an acoustic wave which carries high energy to the painful tissue, e.g tendons.
-This energy promotes regeneration and reparation processes to the painful/injured tendon along with your own natural healing processes.
+Shockwave therapy is a non-invasive treatment device that produces an acoustic wave which carries high energy through the body to the painful tissue, e.g tendons.
+This energy promotes neovascularisation (the formation of new blood vessels) and tissue regeneration to the painful/injured tendon along with your own natural healing and recovery processes.

 What can it treat?

-Shockwave can treat a number of musculoskeletal conditions but is mainly used for tendon problems eg
+Shockwave can treat a number of musculoskeletal conditions but is mainly used for tendon problems including: